 Later, Harry and Seeiso attended a Haiti benefit concert at Farley Park which was televised all over Barbados.
 It was at that concert that the two royals displayed their fun side.
 The hosts told the audience that if they donated 5,000 Barbados dollars, the two princes would get on stage and dance.

 Indeed that happened and Harry and Seeiso strutted their stuff on stage to loud cheers from the crowd.
 The pair both wore T-shirts produced to promote the concert with the words Haiti We Care on the front.
 They moved to the thumping rhythms by singer Red Plastic Bag.Filed under British Royals, Lesotho Royals

-Tagged Barbados, Children, Governor-General Husbands, Haiti, Hospital, Military, Official Visit, Patronage, Polo, Prince Harry, Prince Seeiso, Sentebale, Sport.
+Tagged Barbados, Children, Governor-General Husbands of Barbados, Haiti, Hospital, Military, Official Visit, Patronage, Polo, Prince Harry of Wales, Prince Seeiso of Lesotho, Sentebale, Sport.